ksu-cs-textbooks/cis300/old book/markdown/vs/debugger.md

 When stepping through code, a "Watch" window is often a convenient way to keep track of the value of one or more specific variables and/or expressions.
-You can open a Watch window from the "Debug" menu under "WindowsÃ‚Â Ã¢â‚¬â€˜\>Ã‚Â Watch" - the four choices here are four different Watch windows that you may use (perhaps for debugging different parts of your program).
+You can open a Watch window from the "Debug" menu under "Windows Ã¢â‚¬â€˜\> Watch" - the four choices here are four different Watch windows that you may use (perhaps for debugging different parts of your program).
 A Watch window combines some of the advantages of the Locals window and the Immediate window.
 If you type in